Cologler/istype-python/README.md

 assert isinstanceof(1, Union[int, str])
 ```

-try use `from istype import isinstanceof as isinstance` !
+You can use `from istype import isinstanceof as isinstance` to replace the builtins `isinstance`.

 ## Supported types